+- ► Call the user administration

+- ▶ Select the User management tab

-- Press the EDIT ON soft key - The control prompts you to enter the password of your user database.
+- ▶ Press the EDIT ON soft key

+- > The control prompts you to enter the password of the user database, if applicable.
-This step is only needed if you have restarted your control after configuring the database.

-After you have entered the password, the control opens the User management menu.
+- > After you have entered the password, the control opens the User management menu.